T&C Chen Center for Social and Decision Neuroscience

 Seed Research Projects funded by the Chen Center for Social and Decision Neuroscience

-The Center has also sponsored an annual Distinguished Lecture series, as well as regular seminars by international decision neuroscientists, sometimes in half-day "mini-conferences" combining three invited speakers and short "flash talks" by PhD students and postdocs.
+In addition to the grant and fellowship programs the Center hosts symposiums and seminars, including an annual Distinguished Lecture series, as well as regular seminars by international decision neuroscientists, sometimes in half-day "mini-conferences" combining three invited speakers and short "flash talks" by PhD students and postdocs.